devsecfranklin/1337-Noms-The-Hacker-Cookbook/README.md

 Instructional and/or completed dish should be uploaded to your sub-folder in the repository.

 #### How should the Dish Be served?

+Temperature, serving tips, anything that gives it the finishing touch.